IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 The Search API supports the same searching, sorting, and faceting operations as the Dataverse web interface.

-Unlike the web interface, this new API is limited to *published* data until `issue 1299 <https://github.com/IQSS/dataverse/issues/1299>`_ is resolved.
+Unlike the web interface, this new API is limited to *published* data.

 The parameters and JSON response are partly inspired by the `GitHub Search API <https://developer.github.com/v3/search/>`_.